gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 ### graphConfig.json

-Within the graphCongfig.json file you can set multiple properties.
+Within the `graphCongfig.json` file you can set multiple properties.
 Here you define the `graphId` and `description` of the graph.
-You can also define any additonal `hooks` to run when operations are perfomed, a `view` you want to be applied when operations are perfomed and any addtional libraries with the `library` property.
+You can also define any additional `hooks` to run when operations are performed, a `view` you want to be applied when operations are performed and any additional libraries with the `library` property.

 The example below shows how we would configure each of these.